mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 <!-- (The review finds that) this is a really useful document to help teachers and researchers understand what to look for and what they can design their programming sessions to facilitate.
 If you look at the breakdown, then you can see that a lot of practices and perspectives are very general to a process of creating something with peers rather than being unique to computing.
 This map of the concepts and skills that learners can develop while doing computing projects may certainly be useful but you can't argue that this definition Computational Thinking is unique.
 Certainly from an academic perspective we need to ask what is special about Computational Thinking. -->

-If we return to our general understanding of what abstract and concrete mean, we can see that the CT concepts can be formulated in a spectrum of relatively abstract to relatively concrete.

 A fair deal of analysis has been done about the relative merits of different definitions of CT.
 From my perspective I feel that from an academic perspective Wing's definition does a good job of describing what is most unique about Computational Thinking compared to other frameworks.
 The way it looks at the special ways abstraction is done in computer science is convincing.
 There is a lot of overlap with Design Thinking in Brennan and Resnick's approach.

+If we return to our general understanding of what abstract and concrete mean, we can see that the CT concepts can be formulated in a spectrum of relatively abstract to relatively concrete.
+While the computing concepts, practices and perspectives are all abstract concepts they are relatively more concrete than the concepts in Wing's definition.

-However, from the perspective inclusive teaching practice there are many benefits to more concrete approaches.
+Thus, from the perspective inclusive teaching practice there are many benefits to more concrete approaches.
 The wider definition of CT here assumes the collaborative coding of a computing project.
 This chapter will explore some of the benefits in context and highlight other frameworks and approaches that can help teachers deliver in this way.

 <!-- The process CT has been taught - which is covered in another chapter - there are some really innovative and accessible ways that are proposed.
 Unplugged, concept mapping and others.... -->